Fiserv/point-design-system/docs/design-files/pagination.md

 # Pagination

-A footer design component in a design system for a product page is a section located at the bottom of the page, offering important information, links, and navigation options.
+A footer is a section located at the bottom of the page, offering important information, links, and navigation options.

 </br>